bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 - The application includes an endpoint reachable at `POST http://localhost:9000/api/result`.
 - You can experiment with this endpoint using an HTTP client like Postman.
 - The endpoint expects a payload like `{ "x": 1, "y": 2, "steps": 3, "email": "lady@gaga.com" }`:
-  - `x` is an integer between 1 and 3.
+  - `x` should be an integer between 1 and 3.
-  - `y` is an integer between 1 and 3.
+  - `y` should be an integer between 1 and 3.
-  - `steps` is an integer larger than 0.
+  - `steps` should be an integer larger than 0.
-  - `email` is a valid email address.
+  - `email` should be a valid email address.
+- Expect an "Unprocessable Entity" server response if the payload has the wrong shape.

 ## MVP